25 Thanksgiving Games For Bored Kids & Active Adults

 This fun Thanksgiving game will put your engineering skills to the test!

-Using straws, feathers, and paper, try to make the most aerodynamic turkey you can.
+Use straws, feathers, and paper to make the most aerodynamic turkey you can.

 These turkeys must have beaks and frayed feathers- No paper airplane hacking here!

-Once you’ve created your perfect turkey, either drop from a high height or toss them to see how fast or how far they go, respectively.
+Once you’ve created your perfect turkey, drop it from a high height or toss them to see how fast or far they go.

 The winners are the ones who fall the slowest or fly the farthest!